top of page

 Key Terms to Know:

-• Executor: The person responsible for managing the estate through probate.
+• Executor: The person responsible for managing the estate through probate (considered a type of personal representative).

 • Beneficiaries: Individuals designated to receive assets from the estate.